Commonly asked questions about the products and services offered at Capalaba Physiotherapy:

 The initial consultation usually takes between 40 and 60 minutes so allow an hour so that you don’t have to rush.
 The receptionist will request that you arrive 10 minutes early for the first appointment so that paperwork can be completed prior to your appointment.
 Subsequent treatments are scheduled for 20 minutes with the therapist.
 You should allow up to 40 minutes as the therapist may use a machine at the end of their treatment to assist with your recovery or you may need to do some exercises.
 Treatment of Multiple Areas – Please let our receptionist or your physiotherapist know when making your booking or at the beginning of your appointment if you have more than one problem.
 We will endeavour to care for all your needs in a treatment session but longer sessions may need to be scheduled to adequately assess and manage multiple problems.
 We will usually be able to schedule appointments for the same day or the following day.
 We pride ourselves on running on time so please assist us by being prompt.

 We appreciate payment at the time of treatment.
-An initial physiotherapy consultation is $95.00 (includes initial assessment, treatment, home exercise program, treatment plan) and subsequent consultations are $80.00 (includes re-assessment, treatment, the progression of exercise program, revision of treatment plan).
-For Pelvic Floor conditions, the initial consultation (for 60 mins) is $155 and $98 for 40 mins (includes initial assessment involving a thorough history and advice regarding healthy bladder habits, pelvic floor exercise instruction, bladder retraining if necessary).
-Massage: $72 for one hour and $47 for 30 minutes.
-Payment is accepted by cash, cheque, credit card or EFTPOS.
+An initial physiotherapy consultation is $100.00 (includes initial assessment, treatment, home exercise program, treatment plan) and subsequent consultations are $87.00 (includes re-assessment, treatment, the progression of exercise program, revision of treatment plan).
+For Pelvic Floor conditions, the initial consultation (for 60 mins) is $175 and $107 for 40 mins (includes initial assessment involving a thorough history and advice regarding healthy bladder habits, pelvic floor exercise instruction, bladder retraining if necessary).
+Payment is accepted by cash, credit card or EFTPOS.
 Our practice is linked to a large number of health funds using the “HICAPS” system.

 Yes.
 Our practice is linked to the HICAPS service which enables you to present your health fund card for on the spot processing by your fund.
 You only need to pay the gap.
 The gap payment may vary considerably, depending on your particular health fund and the package you have.
 You may wish to check with your health fund prior to your first appointment.
 Claiming physiotherapy has never been so easy – No forms to send away, No waiting for your rebate.